 The benefits of exercise for an entrepreneurs

-After a stressful day most of us just want to get home and unwind (i.e. sit on the sofa and do nothing) but does this help reduce stress?
-Studies have found that heavy technology use increases stress, so if “unwinding” involves watching TV and browsing social media, it’s actually not benefitting you much at all.
+After a stressful day most of us just want to get home and unwind (sofa – phone – beer) but how much does this help to reduce stress?
+Studies have found that heavy technology use increases stress, so if “unwinding” involves watching TV and browsing social media it’s actually not benefiting you much at all.
 Exercise, however, has been proven to reduce stress and increase the production of endorphins – natural pain and stress fighters.

 Distracting your monkey brain

 It’s a great feeling to accomplish a goal.
-The high you get from an accomplishment can motivate you to achieve bigger and better things.
+As a man, even something like vacuuming the house feels medal worthy to me.
+The high you get from an accomplishment can motivate you to achieve bigger and better things (vacuuming upstairs too?).
 If you aren’t much of a runner you may think that completing a marathon is way beyond your capabilities.
 However, if you were to complete a 5km run, you may then set your sights on a 10km run.
 Finish the 10km run and you may consider a half marathon.
-Before you know it, running a marathon may not seem as impossible as it once did.
-The boost you get from achieving your exercise goals will filter into every aspect your life.
+Before you know it, running a marathon won’t seem like such a mammoth task.
+The boost you get from achieving your exercise goals will filter into every aspect of your life and help you achieve greater things.

 Regular exercise, of course, improves your health.
 There’s not too much that needs to be said about this.
 Good physical health promotes good mental health.
 In order to achieve peak performance you want both to be ticking along nicely.
 If you start experiencing high levels of stress and anxiety over a long period of time, it will eventually affect your physical health.
 Likewise, if you allow your physical health to deteriorate, it is highly likely to affect your mental well-being at some stage.
 Regular exercise will help you look after both.